Basic Cleaning and Maintenance Tips for Wrought Iron

-Combine a capful of dish soap or a 1/4 cup of household cleaner to a half gallon of water.
+Combine a capful of dish soap or a 1/4 cup of household cleaner to a half-gallon of water.
 Don’t use furniture polish spray or another harsh chemical; an average, all-purpose cleaner will do just fine.
-Clean your fence, gate, railing, staircase, or other furnishing with the solution, a spray bottle and a cloth.
+Clean your fence, gate, railing, staircase, or another furnishing with the solution, a spray bottle, and a cloth.
 Wipe off any dirt or grime with a circular motion.
 Dry the furnishing completely using a dry cloth afterward.

 Removing and Preventing Rust

 When you put up a wrought iron product, you gain one prominent enemy: rust.
 Rust will corrode your railing, fence, gate, or staircase until it turns from stylish to shabby.
 Even if you purchased an iron product with rustproof coating, that protection could wear off and leave your furnishings vulnerable.

 Rescue your fixture with these tips for rust removal.

 Use a wire brush or sandpaper to scrub away light rust.
 For large patches of loose, flaky rust, use a metal scraper, pickaxe, or wire brush attachment on your drill.
 You need scrub hard enough to remove all the rust, but not enough to damage your product.

 Get a fine steel-wool pad and dip it in kerosene.
 This chemical will remove any stains or discoloration the rust caused.
 Brush out the spots.
 Make sure to wear gloves and safety glasses to avoid harmful effects from the kerosene.
 Since kerosene is flammable, don’t work near an open flame.

 For especially stubborn spots, purchase a commercial rust dissolver and follow the instructions.

 Once you have cleared off any rust, clean the surface with water mixed with a household cleaner and let the product dry out completely.
 Then keep the rust from returning.